-- A Determine whether the swimmer or relay team is present and in the correct lane, heat and event, and that relay swimmers are swimming in the order listed. - B Determine and record stopwatch times or the absence of a swimmer or the relay team seeded in that lane. - C Assign one timer to take relay splits and initial distance times if requested by the chief timer. - D Determine and report if the swimmer has delayed in touching or has missed the touchpad at the finish, or there is reason to believe the semiautomatic or manual times may be inaccurate. - 103.11.3 Lane Timers-Officials assigned as lane timers may simultaneously operate two dissimilar devices (one watch and one button) but not two similar devices (two watches or two buttons).
+- A Determine whether the swimmer or relay team is present and in the correct lane, heat and event, and that relay swimmers are swimming in the order listed.
+When overhead video cameras replace timers, this responsibility shall be assigned to other meet personnel. - B Determine and record stopwatch times or the absence of a swimmer or the relay team seeded in that lane. - C Assign one timer to take relay splits and initial distance times if requested by the chief timer. - D Determine and report if the swimmer has delayed in touching or has missed the touchpad at the finish, or there is reason to believe the semiautomatic or manual times may be inaccurate.
+When overhead video cameras replace timers, this responsibility shall be assigned to other meet personnel. - 103.11.3 Lane Timers-Officials assigned as lane timers may simultaneously operate two dissimilar devices (one watch and one button) but not two similar devices (two watches or two buttons).
 It is not within a lane timer's jurisdiction to judge if the swimmer's touch conforms to the applicable finish rules or if a relay takeoff infraction has occurred unless assigned concurrent responsibility as a lane timer and turn judge or relay takeoff judge.
-Each timer shall: - A Be in position at the start to have an unobstructed view and shall start the watch at the instant of observing the visual starting signal.
-If the visual starting signal is not observed, the watch shall be started upon hearing the sound of the starting signal. - B Stand directly over the assigned lane at the finish to observe a touch above, at or below the surface of the water and stop the watch and/or push the semiautomatic system button when any part of the swimmer's body touches the wall. - C Report the watch time to the head lane timer or the designated recorder; report if a late or missed pad touch is observed; and, if requested, pre-sent the watch for inspection.
+Each timer shall:

+A Be in position at the start to have an unobstructed view and shall start the watch at the instant of observing the visual starting signal.
+If the visual starting signal is not observed, the watch shall be started upon hearing the sound of the starting signal.

+B Stand directly over the assigned lane at the finish to observe a touch above, at, or below the surface of the water and stop the watch and/or push the semiautomatic system button when any part of the swimmer's body touches the wall.
+When overhead video cameras replace timers, this responsibility shall be assigned to other meet personnel.

+C Report the watch time to the head lane timer or the designated recorder; report if a late or missed pad touch is observed; and, if requested, pre-sent the watch for inspection.
 Lane timers shall not clear their watches until the command "Clear watches" is given or the referee signals that the next heat is ready to start.